Bousine/Google-Keep-Clone/README.md

 # Google-Keep-Clone
-A clone of the popular note-taking app, Google Keep, using vanilla Javascript
+A clone of the popular note-taking app, Google Keep, using vanilla Javascript.